 Richard is a member of the renowned F.B.I.
 (Freedman Brothers Incorporated) racing stables.
 He is an insightful, outspoken and, sometimes, outrageous member of the 'Racing Retro' team and is now a regular on 'Raceday'.

 After a lengthy reign as host of Raceday on Sky Sports Radio, Greg made a smooth transition to Sky Racing where he anchors the irreverent program, Off the Rails.
-He also presents on Sky Racing World and hosts trackside at big meetings.
+He also presents on Sky Thoroughbred Central and hosts trackside at big meetings.

 Andrew has an extensive news background and a true passion for racing.
 Since joining the Sky Racing team in 1998, Andrew has etched himself as the premier news man of racing, providing news services for television, radio, print, online and social media!